 - Minimizer algorithms: difficult to converge to global minimum with large number of parameters

 - various minimizers are available in the tf.keras.optimizers module of TensorFlow

+- Stochastic Gradient Descent (SGD)

+gradient descent algorithm that updates the model parameters (weights and biases) in small batches based on the gradients computed on each batch in the direction of the negative gradient scaled by α

 - Momentum optimizer

 updates the parameters by computing the gradient of the loss function with respect to the parameters and adjusting the parameters in the direction of the negative gradient taking into account previous updates to get the direction and magnitude

 - AdaGrad optimizer

 adapt the learning rate for each parameter based on the historical gradient by keeping a running sum of the squared gradients for each parameter (accumulator) and divide the learning rate by the square root of the accumulator for each parameter, which adapts it.

 - RMSProp optimizer

 In RMSprop (Root Mean Square Propagation) the learning rate is adaptively scaled for each weight parameter based on the root mean square (RMS) of the gradients.
 This reduces the learning rate for parameters with large and rapidly changing gradients

 - Adaptive Moment Estimation (Adam)

 - AdaDelta optimizer

 - Ftrl optimizer

 - Choice of optimizer often depends on the specifics of the problem

 - → experiment with different optimizers

-- Start values for the neural network parameters are needed to achieve good performance and convergence speed - Random initialization: sample from a uniform or normal distribution with zero mean and a small standard deviation. - Xavier initialization: randomly sampled from a normal distribution with zero mean, the standard deviation scales with 1 / sqrt (number of input layers) - Pretraining initialization: If a model has been pretrained, the weights can be initialized from the pretrained model. - In general: var(input) \approx var(output) with var \approx 2 / (N{input nodes} + N{output nodes}) draw from gaussian or uniform distributions within a range $\pm \sqrt{3var}$ - Usually the input range of the variables differ largely → scale input variables - Important because the model converges faster and improves its accuracy. - Standardization: scales the input variables so that they have a mean of zero and a standard deviation of one. - Min-Max scaling: scales the input variables to a fixed range, usually between 0 and 1. - Robust scaling: scales the input variables using the median instead of the mean and standard deviation.
+- Start values for the neural network parameters are needed to achieve good performance and convergence speed - Random initialization: sample from a uniform or normal distribution zero mean and a small standard deviation. - Xavier initialization: randomly sampled from a normal distribution with zero mean, the standard deviation scales with 1 / sqrt (number of input layers) - Pretraining initialization: If a model has been pretrained, the weights can be initialized from the pretrained model. - In general: $\text{var(input)} \approx \text{var(output)} \quad \text{with} \quad \text{var} \approx 2 \, / \, (\text{N}{\text{input nodes}} + \text{N}{\text{output nodes}})$ $\text{draw from gaussian or uniform distributions within a range } \pm \sqrt{3var}$ - Usually the input range of the variables differ largely → scale input variables - Important because the model converge is faster and improves its accuracy. - Standardization: scales the input variables so that they have a mean of zero and a standard deviation of one. - Min-Max scaling: scales the input variables to a fixed range, usually between 0 and 1. - Robust scaling: scales the input variables using the median instead of the mean and standard deviation.
 To be used when the input variables have outliers or are not normally distributed. - Perform de-correlation of input data